gatling/gatling/src/docs/content/reference/current/http/protocol/index.md

 {{< include-code "HttpProtocolSample.scala#baseUrls" scala >}}

-Each virtual user will pick one of the baseUrl from the list once and for all when it starts, based on a round-robin strategy.
+The selection of the URL is made once and for all for a given virtual user.

 ### Automatic warm up {#warmup}